Tuesday, 31 May 2016

 Landing on Bering Island

 This morning we arrived at Bering Island, the largest in the Commander Archipelago which extends east to join the Aleutian Islands.
-We were dragged from slumber at 6am for breakfast as we were heading off early for the Island in the zodiacs - a whole new experience for us.
+We were dragged from slumber at 6am for breakfast as we were heading off early for a landing on the island - a whole new experience for us.
 We had a briefing before we left about what to do and what not to do and were then sent off to don layers of warm clothes, wet weather gear, gum boots, and life jackets and to then line up at the gangplank.
 Before we boarded we had to wash our boots to remove any nasty exotics which might threaten native flora or fauna.
 We looked hilarious bundled up to the eyebrows and looking twice our normal size with thermals, parkas, raincoats, scarves etc etc. Getting down the gangplank in gumboots and then stepping into a bobbing rubber boat was a little nerve-wracking to say the least.
-But we managed it and set off bouncing from wave to wave, through light rain for the 1km ride to the landing which was a 'wet' one i.e., we disembarked in the water, hence the need for gumboots.
+But we managed it and set off bouncing from wave to wave, through light rain for the 1km ride to the landing which was a 'wet' one i.e., we disembarked in the water, hence the need for gumboots and waterproof pants.

-In the evenings the bar opens about 6.30 and people gather to have a drink and chat before dinner.
+In the evening the bar opened about 6.30 (And this became the norm!) and people gathered to have a drink and chat before dinner.
 It is all very informal.
-Well actually the whole thing is informal apart from having to observe the safety rules of the ship, landings and boarding etc. Throughout the day, calls go out that a particular bird or cetacean has been spotted and people appear out of cabins hastily donning coats and hats with binoculars in hand to dash outside or climb to the Bridge for a better look.
+Well actually the whole of life on board is informal apart from having to observe the safety rules of the ship, landings and boarding etc. Throughout the day, calls go out that a particular bird or cetacean has been spotted and people appear out of cabins hastily donning coats and hats with binoculars in hand to dash outside or climb to the Bridge for a better look.
 Everything stops for a special sighting and meals are delayed if it means we get to hop into the zodiac and head for shore.
 For example, as I write this 3 June, it is 6.40pm and we are waiting to see if the zodiacs will be launched for a trip ashore at Matur Island in the Kuril Archipelago and the kayakers are also waiting to see if it is safe for them to attempt a paddle.
 I won't be going as it is too rough for my liking - we will see soon enough, but dinner could be late!
 A report on that later ..........

 Saturday, 28 May 2016